caioanalyst/PBI_stock_market_analytical_dashboard/README.md

 # PBI_stock_market_analytical_dashboard

  The purpose of this project is to extract information about Stock Market Analytical Dashboard data.
+This project was developed in a Data Science Academy course: https://www.datascienceacademy.com.br

  The questions below must be answered: